Roots in the 1990s

 Brand new material in 2020

 Even though the story of Welkins Boreal began with a look into the past, the idea was always to expand the project to brand new material.
 In fact, a few weeks after finishing ‘Phantoms of Yesteryear’ Teemu started to work on new songs.
 His old friend Aki Koponen joined the band in late 2019 and the duo decided to hire a session drummer and record three new songs at Finland’s legendary Astia Studio with the ‘apostle of analogue sound’, producer/engineer Anssi Kippo (e.g., Children of Bodom, Ensiferum).

 In contrast to the robotic precision of most modern music, the production of the ‘Ashes’ EP is fully organic: no midi, no autotune, no computer editing of any kind.
 Everything was played and sung live and recorded and mixed on magnetic tape using a fully analogue signal path.
 The result might not be technically perfect, but it feels alive and gives a sense of danger that is absent in recordings that have been edited to perfection.

-‘Ashes’ will be released on CD and on all streaming services 11 September 2020.
+‘Ashes’ was released on CD and on all streaming services 11 September 2020.

 Welkins Boreal are now working on new material and intend to record their sophomore album in 2021-2022.